 This amazing new community will bring new jobs and volunteer opportunities for local residents, and rapid rehousing for veterans.
 With 34 beds, we can comfortably triple the number of veterans we served in 2016, and serve women and children.

-We are truly grateful for our friends in Columbia.
+We are truly grateful for our friends and partners.
 It is your passion that will enable us to provide transitional and rapid rehousing, meals and supportive services for those who served and sacrificed so much.
 It’s estimated that there are currently over 700 homeless veterans in the state of Missouri.
 We know we have a long way to go, but we’ve come a long way, with your help, to make a difference for our area veterans.